python/typing/docs/source/generics.rst

    stack.pop() + 1
    stack.push('x')  # error: Argument 1 to "push" of "Stack" has incompatible type "str"; expected "int"

-When creating instances of generic classes, the type parameter can usually be inferred.
-In cases where you explicitly specify the type parameter, the construction of the instance will be type checked correspondingly.
+When creating instances of generic classes, the type argument can usually be inferred.
+In cases where you explicitly specify the type argument, the construction of the instance will be type checked correspondingly.

 .. code-block:: python